kwzhao/High-Precision-Congestion-Control/simulation/src/antenna/doc/source/antenna-testing.rst

 +++++++++++++++++++++++++++++++++++++

 In this section we describe the test suites included with the antenna module that verify its correct functionality.

 Angles
 ------

-The unit test suite ``angles`` verifies that the Angles class is constructed properly by correct conversion from 3D cartesian coordinates according to the available methods (construction from a single vector and from a pair of vectors).
-For each method, several test cases are provided that compare the values :math:`(\phi, \theta)` determied by the constructor to known reference values.
+The unit test suite ``angles`` verifies that the Angles class is constructed properly by correct conversion from 3D Cartesian coordinates according to the available methods (construction from a single vector and from a pair of vectors).
+For each method, several test cases are provided that compare the values :math:`(\phi, \theta)` determined by the constructor to known reference values.
 The test passes if for each case the values are equal to the reference up to a tolerance of :math:`10^{-10}` which accounts for numerical errors.